Jalomo1197/Content-Addressable_Network/README.md

    • A bootstrap node reboots failed CAN nodes for which it is responsible for.

 ###### CAN Node Actor
    • Determines optimal next neighbor to forward procedure if its zone does not contain the desired destination.

    • Updates/Initializes its neighbors_table appropriately on command.
-2. Finding a zone.
-    1. Determines routing closest point to P
-    2. Validates ranges
-    3. Assigns neighbors to node
-    4. Completes splits if network is congested

-3. Joining the overlay routing.
+   • Send a split procedure to itself when congested, meaning the node is responsible for to much data.

+##### Overlay routing.
-    1. The nodes are able to route messages in the CAN overlay utilizing only information about neighbouring nodes and their zones.
+   • The nodes are able to route messages in the CAN overlay utilizing only information about neighbouring nodes and their zones.

-    2. Since the CAN space is a 2-dimensional coordinate grid, this becomes a matter of routing along a straight line.
+   • Since the CAN space is a 2-dimensional coordinate grid, this becomes a matter of routing along a straight line.
 (Vector (x,x),(y,y) to P)

-#### Sharing Responsibilities When Congested

 ### Further Overview CAN Driver